 There is an argument that comes up again and again in the benzo withdrawal community that attempts to differentiate those with dependency issues stemming from legal prescription drug use from dependency stemming from illegally procured drugs.

 Since a lot of so-called “street addicts” do take benzos it’s a sore spot among a lot of benzo folks who had their drugs legally prescribed.
 They do not want to be associated with street addicts.
 I find this posturing unfortunate.
 It actually breaks my heart.
 I’ve worked with addicts of all kinds.
 People with legal and illegal habits both.
 Some differences are apparent yes, but I’ve seen far more to convince me of our similarities rather than our differences.
+One can spend time concentrating on these differences if one wants to.
+I choose not to.
+We all have different paths and stories.
+We are all unique.
+Healing though in large part involves taking responsibility for ourselves and our lives regardless of how we come to find ourselves in the clutches of drug dependency.

 The last time I saw someone making the above defensive argument in a comment thread (we are not addicts!!)
 I responded with the following comments (with some edits for this post):